yashhatwar/FFCSonTheGo/util/README.md

     npm install

-`index.js` has the necessary script to convert excel to JSON.
+`convert_to_json.js` is used to convert excel to JSON.

-    node index.js
+`json_to_data_dir.js` has the transformation code to adhere to the required JSON format.

+To execute all operations, run the following:

+    npm run convert

 *`data/all_data.json` and `data/all_data.json` will be modified as per the new excel*